wo3kie/cxxDojo/README.md

 ### metasort.cpp
 Implement a program that demonstrates how to sort numbers inside a `TypeList` using template metaprogramming.

-### modexp.cpp
-Implement a function to perform modular exponentiation.

 ### mt_map.cpp
 Implement a thread-safe map with a fixed number of buckets.
 The map should support concurrent access from multiple threads, allowing them to read and write key-value pairs without data races.